***We are open! Please read the new regulations.***

 Cancellation Policy: There is a cancellation fee of $45.00.
 We understand that life happens so if you need to reschedule your appointment please call within 24 hours in advance of your scheduled appointment time.
 If due to a medical/family/life emergency this fee may be waived and I will review on as needed basis.

-Waiting List: If you are not able to get the appointment date/time needed, please let me know and I will add you to a waiting list and call if cancellations or reschedules happen.
+Waiting List: If you are not able to get the appointment date/time needed, please let us know and we will add you to a waiting list and call if cancellations or reschedules happen.
 Please check back frequently to see if any time slots have become available.

 “Michele was excellent.
 I suffered from chronic shoulder soreness and stiffness for years, but thanks to her help I have become pain-free and recovered full mobility.
 She was an excellent listener and made me feel relaxed and comfortable for what were my first experiences with acupuncture.” -D. Kohl